ULTRAVIOLET DISINFECTION-WHAT IS IT?

 - Removes some organic contaminants

-- Little of no environmental impact, except for disposal of obsolete equipment.
-Mercury is recycled
+- Little or no environmental impact, except for disposal of obsolete equipment.

 Ultraviolet disinfection de-activates most common pathogens such as Cryptosporidium or Giardia and some bacterial pathogens.
 The technology uses ultraviolet light from a mercury arc lamp to destroy an organism’s genetic material (DNA, RNA) and prevent reproduction.
 Basically, the wastewater is directed through a sealed chamber that exposes it to ultraviolet rays.
 The characteristics of water that may reduce the effectiveness of ultraviolet treatment are: water hardness, pH, total suspended solids, turbidity, humic materials and iron.
 So it is important to investigate whether the technology can be applied to your wastewater, and whether pre-treatment is required.